-The second largest city in the country is also the economic and cultural center of northern Portugal.
+Portugals second largest city is also the economic and cultural center of the norther part of the country.
 The area along the Douro is a UNESCO World Heritage Site due to the fact that it is the oldest wine-growing region in the world.
 The same applies to the historic old town.
 Besides the capital of Lisbon a visit to Porto is without a doubt a must for any trip to Portugal!

 My personal Porto Tips will help you make the most of your time there.
 Use the following navigation to jump to the things to do in Porto you are most interested in:

 (use the anchor links to jump to the section, use „Top“ to get back to this menu)

 1. Popular Sights & Things to do in Porto